 Glossary: HR & Recruiting Definitions

 The interview process is a multiple-stage process for hiring new employees.
 The stages mainly comprise job interviews held either one-on-one, with a group of candidates, or with a panel.
-Interviews are conducted in person, over the phone or by email, or via video conferencing applications.
-The exact process will vary for each organization, depending on the role and who is responsible for recruiting and hiring.
+Interviews are conducted in person, over the phone or by email, or via video conferencing tools.
+The exact process will vary for each organisation, depending on the role and who is responsible for recruiting and hiring.

+The next step in the interview process is generally referred to as the first interview.
 The first interview is usually a one-on-one interview with the applicant and hiring manager.
-Commonly, the first interview is in-person and on-site, but it can also be a telephone interview.
+Commonly, the first interview is in-person and on-site, but it can also be a virtual or a telephone interview.

 The most common questions asked in a first interview pertain to the qualifications a company is looking for in their optimal candidate.
 The interviewer will inquire about the applicant’s work history, experience, and skills to determine whether a candidate can do the job and fit in with the company culture.